Darrell Luter Jr.: Professional career

+San Francisco 49ers

 Luter was selected by the San Francisco 49ers in the fifth round (155th overall) of the 2023 NFL draft.
 He was placed on the reserve/physically unable to perform (PUP) list to start the 2023 season.
-On November 18, he was activated from the reserve/PUP.
+On November 18, Luter was activated from the reserve/PUP.

 During the third quarter of Super Bowl LVIII against the Kansas City Chiefs, Luter was charged with a fumble after he failed to get out of the way of a Tommy Townsend punt that struck his heel.
 On the very next play, the Chiefs scored and took the lead.

 On November 16, 2024, Luter was placed on injured reserve.

+On August 30, 2026, Luter was waived by the 49ers.

+Las Vegas Raiders

+On August 31, 2026, Luter was claimed off waivers by the Las Vegas Raiders.